jplindstrom/p5-autobox-Transform/README.md

 ## Hashes

     # map over each pair
-    # Upper-case the genre name, and make the count say "n books"
+    # e.g. Upper-case the genre name, and make the count say "n books"
     #     (return a key => value pair)
     $genre_count->map_each(sub { uc( $_[0] ) => "$_ books" });
     # {